huaminghuangtw/Dear-Today-Me/My-True-North.md

 Never forget your childhood dreams.
 [Have the courage to follow your own heart and intuition — they somehow already know what you truly want to become — everything else is secondary.](https://www.goodreads.com/quotes/445286-have-the-courage-to-follow-your-heart-and-intuition-they)

 Let your heart speak.
 Listen to your instinct.
-If your heart isn’t in it, don’t start it.
+If your heart isn't in it, don't start it.
 Grab the opportunity when it presents itself, and then give it your all.

 [Life shrinks or expands in proportion to one's courage.](https://x.com/tferriss/status/1771644332367327414#) [Twenty years from now you will regret and be more disappointed by the things that you didn't do than by the ones you did do.](https://www.youtube.com/watch?v=jwG_qR6XmDQ)

 [Don't let the noise of others' opinions drown out your own inner voice.](https://www.goodreads.com/quotes/445287-don-t-let-the-noise-of-others-opinions-drown-out-your) A lion doesn't concern himself with the opinions of the sheep.
 Bees don't waste their time explaining to flies that honey is better than shit.
 Your time is so limited.
-Don’t waste it living someone else’s life.
+Don't waste it living someone else's life.

 Be your true self.
 [Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.](https://www.goodreads.com/quotes/10286222-your-job-throughout-your-entire-life-is-to-disappoint-as)